 Dr Ellie Devenish-Nelson, Teaching Fellow

+At the same time, I taught online for the University of the West Indies MSc in Biodiversity Conservation and Sustainable Development in the Caribbean.
 I completed my PhD at Durham University, and previously studied for an MSc in Conservation at University College London and a BSc in Zoology at the University of Leeds.

-My background is in ecological research in the tropics and the UK.
-My work focuses on integrating theoretical and empirical approaches, using long-term ecological data to bring new insights into patterns and processes for wildlife conservation and management decision-making.
-In the UK, I have worked on questions on mammalian ecology, including for my PhD on the spread of sarcoptic mange in red fox populations, and the consequences of mange for population dynamics and disease management.
+My background is in ecological research in the Caribbean and the UK.
+My work focuses on using long-term ecological data to bring new insights into patterns and processes for wildlife conservation and management decision-making.
+In the UK, I worked on questions on mammalian ecology, including for my PhD which focused on the spread of sarcoptic mange in red fox populations, and the consequences of mange for population dynamics and disease management.